 I work from a person-centered and relational approach.
 I note how relationships, especially those you have with yourself, affect how you move in your world.
 I also utilize a trauma-informed perspective to recognize how things of the past may inform you in the present.
 Lastly, I work from a culturally competent stance, where I acknowledge the whole of your identity, and the ways you intersect with the world around you.
 What has happened to you and systems that have added to that are important to unpack.
 The best impact I can make?
 Is for a person to feel like they can take up space as they want to and to walk through their life in total wellness.

 Adult clients with trauma experiences learn to un-anchor from unhealthy patterns and thrive through our therapeutic work.
 They create stronger bonds with themselves and their environments.
 A descendant of a long line of physical healers, there was an aspect to overall wellbeing that I noticed was often absent from the conversation, mental health.
 Upon further research, I discovered that resources were not readily available for mental health in my community as a teenager.
 Thus, my purpose emerged.

 In 2015, I graduated from Washington Adventist University with a Bachelor of Science Degree in Counseling Psychology, then went on to graduate from Simmons Universities Masters of Clinical Social Work Program in 2019.
 Within that time, I served homeless youth, individuals in intensive outpatient settings, and adults in crisis centers.
 I provide clinical diagnosis, treatment and assessment under clinical supervision to ensure my clients receive the appropriate level of care.
-I am licensed by both the Maryland Virginia Board of Social Workers to provide mental health diagnosis, assessment and treatment under supervision.
+I am certified by both the Maryland Virginia Board of Social Workers to provide mental health diagnosis, assessment and treatment under supervision.